 Day 1 & 2 Blyde River Canyon

-We depart early after breakfast.
-At 7h00; we leave Johannesburg for Mpumalanga province (Mpumalanga means a place where the sun rises).
-From the Gauteng province, the high plateau grasslands of Mpumalanga stretch eastwards for hundreds of kilometres, offering outstanding attractions especially for those who seek tranquillity or very scenic landscape with panoramic view.
+We depart at 07h00, just after breakfast, heading to Mpumalanga province.
+(Mpumalanga means a place where the sun rises.)
+From the Gauteng province, the high plateau grasslands of Mpumalanga stretch eastwards for hundreds of kilometres, offering outstanding attractions especially for those who seek tranquillity or very scenic landscapes with panoramic views.
 We will spend our next two days exploring and hiking this beautiful area.
-We will visit, Pilgrim’s rest, Mac Mac falls, God’s Window, Bourke’s Luck Potholes and Blyde River Canyon (Three Rondavels).
+We will visit Pilgrim’s rest, Mac Mac falls, God’s Window, Bourke’s Luck Potholes and Blyde River Canyon (Three Rondavels).
 2xB, 2xD.

 Day 3 & 4 Kruger National Park

-After we enjoy some sunrise and breakfast, we start driving down to Kruger National Park.
-Kruger is one of the most famous national parks in the world and the second oldest in Africa following Hluhluwe Umfolozi Park.
+We leave Mpumalanga heading to the northern part of the Kruger National Park.
+The Kruger National Park is one of the most famous national parks in the world and the second oldest in Africa following Hluhluwe Imfolozi Park.
 We will spend two days in the park enjoying game drives.
-Our first short game drive starts late afternoon and the following day we will be spent in the park spotting animals.
-Kruger Park offers optional sunset and night game drive in open vehicles; you can book at the reception or organize with the guide.
-2xB, 2xL, 2xD
+Our first short game drive starts late afternoon and the following day, we will spend the whole day in the park exploring nature in our vehicle.
+Kruger offers optional sunset and night game drives in open vehicles, which can be booked at the reception, or organised with the guide.
+2xB & 2xD

 Day 5 Limpopo

-Today is our last day at the Kruger, we start the day early with a slow drive (for animal spotting) and we depart from the park in the late afternoon.
-We have a long drive inside the park heading up to Pafuri gate, the most northern point of the park, where we will exit in order to get to our next destination.
-Tshipiso Forever resort camp will be our stop over before we cross into Zimbabwe.
+Today is our last day in the park.
+We start the day early with a slow drive (for animal spotting) and we depart from the park in the late afternoon.
+We have a long but fascinating drive inside the park heading up to Pafuri gate, the most northern entrance or exit of the park, where we will exit in order to get to our next destination.
+Tshipise Forever resort will be our stop-over before we cross into Zimbabwe on the following day.
 1xB, 1xL

 Day 6 & 7 Matopos National Park

-Today we are crossing out of South Africa and entering Zimbabwe, which is formerly known as Southern Rhodesia, and it is one of the most beautiful countries in Africa with very rich agriculture.
-Our first stop is in Bulawayo, Matebele land (One of the tribes in Zimbabwe).
-We will spend the following day visiting the Big Cave (San rock painting), Chief Pondo homestead to learn a bit about their culture and enter Matopos for Rhino tracking late afternoon before we head back to the camp.
-2xB, 2xL, 2xD
+Crossing out of South Africa, we enter Zimbabwe, formerly known as Southern Rhodesia.
+It is one of the most beautiful countries in Africa, rich in history and agriculture.
+Our first stop is in Bulawayo, Matebeleland.
+We will spend the following day visiting the Big Cave (San rock painting) and the Chief Pondo homestead to learn a bit about their culture.
+Finally, we will enter Matopos for rhino tracking in the late afternoon, before we head back to the lodge.
+2xB & 2xD

 Day 8 & 9 Whange National Park